elysiajs/documentation/docs/essential/route.md

 # Route

-To determine the correct response to a client, web servers use the request's **path and HTTP method** to look up the correct resource.
+Web servers use the request's **path and HTTP method** to look up the correct resource, refers as **"routing"**.

-This process is known as **"routing"**.

-We can define a route by calling a **method named after one of the HTTP verbs**, passing a path and a function to execute when matched.
+We can define a route by calling a **method named after HTTP verbs**, passing a path and a function to execute when matched.

 ```typescript
 import { Elysia } from 'elysia'